pyTooling/pyTooling/doc/DataStructures/Tree.rst

    value = node.Value

+.. _STRUCT:Tree:KeyValuePairs:

 Key-Value-Pairs
 ===============

 .. todo:: TREE: setting / getting a node's KVPs

+.. _STRUCT:Tree:Parent:

 Parent Reference
 ================

 Each node has a reference to its parent node.
 In case, the node is the root node, the parent reference is None.
-The parent-child relation can be set at node creation time, or a parent can be assigned to a node at any later time via property :py:attr:`Parent`.
+The parent-child relation can be set at node creation time, or a parent can be assigned to a node at any later time via property :py:attr:`~pyTooling.Tree.Node.Parent`.
 The same property can be used to retrieve the current parent reference.

 .. code:: python